 Why?
 First of all the climb is not that difficult.
 Almost 15000 people do the hike every year, and on a clear day, about 400 people are at the summit of the imposing volcano that looks invincible in pictures.
 I even saw 50-year-olds trudging up the volcano with smiles on their faces and clicking pictures at the peak.

 Of course, I can say all these positive things now for I completed the hike.
 But the trek up would have been easier if I had been a little more confident and patient.
 While climbing the volcano, I was carrying the mountains of “fear of failure” on my shoulders.
-Without going into the philosophical benefits of setting a target and feeling accomplished when you achieve it, I can say that one of the meanings of travel is that you push yourself out of your comfort zone.
+Without going into the philosophical benefits of setting a target and feeling accomplished when you achieve it, I can say that one of the meanings of travel is to push ourselves out of our comfort zones.
+And when we open up, we experience growth and sometimes even small travel experiences can end up changing our lives.

 For climbing Villarrica volcano, you need to be decently fit.
 But more than being fit, you have to believe in yourself and take one step at a time.